DataDog/integrations-core/windows_service/README.md

 ### Configuration

 The configuration is located in the `windows_service.d/conf.yaml` file in the `conf.d/` folder at the root of your [Agent's configuration directory][2].
 See the [sample windows_service.d/conf.yaml][3] for all available configuration options.
-When you are done editing the configuration file [Restart the Agent][4] to load the new configuration.
+When you are done editing the configuration file, [restart the Agent][4] to load the new configuration.

 The check can monitor all services on the system or selectively monitor a few services by name.
-Beginning with Agent version 7.41 the check can select which services to monitor based on their startup type.
+Beginning with Agent version 7.41, the check can select which services to monitor based on their startup type.

 This example configuration monitors only the `Dnscache` and `wmiApSrv` services:
 ```yaml